-The BAST-421C-BW2 is a member of the BASstat BACnet Communicating Thermostat series.
-It provides modulated heating and cooling control in an attractive wall-mounted enclosure with a large LCD display.
-Intended for use with 4-pipe heated/chilled water fan coil units (FCUs), the thermostat can control 2 analog modulating water valve actuators and one binary supply fan.
-This BASstat is BACnet compliant to ensure seamless integration using BACnet/IP over Wi-Fi and can be integrated into any 802.11 b/g/n Wi-Fi network.
+The BAST-221C is a member of the BASstat BACnet Communicating Thermostat series.
+It provides multi-stage heating and cooling control in an attractive wall-mounted enclosure with a large LCD display.
+Intended for use with rooftop units (RTUs), the thermostat can control one or two stages of heating and one or two stages of Direct Expansion (DX) cooling.
+The BASstat is BACnet compliant and BTL listed to ensure seamless integration into BACnet networks.
+The BAST-221C-BW2 communicates to a BACnet client over Wi-Fi and can be integrated into any 802.11 b/g/n Wi-Fi network.
 A large, easy to read LCD display indicates setpoint, space temperature and current mode of operation using graphical icons.

 The BASstat has a built-in space temperature sensor with provision for remote wired $3k\Omega$ NTC thermistor sensor or temperature value can be sent by another communicating device over the BACnet network.
+"221CH" thermostat models support relative humidity reading with a built-in sensor which is shown on the display and as a BACnet object, as well as a calculated dew point value as a BACnet object (no control action is taken based on humidity).
+Both models have five relays - two for stage heating, two for stage cooling and one for fan.
 The BASstat is configurable locally using the Engineering Menu or via a network connection to a BACnet client.
-Contemporary Controls' free BACnet Discovery Tool can be used for initial configuration of the thermostat over BACnet.
-Control algorithm parameters such as deadband, proportional gain, integral rate and trip points are all configurable.
-This BASstat also features configurable fan control and occupancy selection.
-Operating states are indicated on the thermostat display.
+Contemporary Controls' free BACnet Discovery Tool (BDT): www.ccontrols.com/sd/bdt.htm can be used for initial discovery and configuration of the thermostat over BACnet.
+Control algorithm parameters such as deadband, proportional gain, integral rate, stage trip points and stage widths are all configurable.
+This BASstat also features configurable short-cycle protection, maximum cycles per hour, fan control and occupancy selection.
+All states and pending delays are indicated by graphical icons on the thermostat display.

 The numerous features available in the BASstat can be configured by the systems integrator to meet user requirements in two different ways.
 One way is using a button sequence on the thermostat in order to enter the Engineering Menu - which requires physical access to the thermostat.
 Optionally, the buttons could be locked to limit user access to Engineering Menu after installation is complete.
 The second method is configuring the thermostat over the BACnet network using a BACnet client device or software such as Contemporary Controls' free BACnet Discovery Tool (BDT).
+All features available are configurable using both methods.